When can I apply for the IFST?

 I am currently working less than full-time (LTFT), can I be transferred to a LTFT vacancy?

-A trainee’s LTFT status cannot be guaranteed and a transfer to a LTFT programme will depend on capacity in the receiving foundation school/new region.
+All foundation schools support LTFT working based on certain criteria.
+However, a doctor’s LTFT status cannot be guaranteed and a transfer to a LTFT programme will depend on capacity in the receiving foundation school/new region.

 I am the subject of a Fitness to Practice investigation, do I need to disclose this?

-Students/trainees are asked to disclose if they are currently the subject of a grievance, General Medical Council (GMC), criminal or any other investigation.
+Students/foundation doctors are asked to disclose if they are currently the subject of a grievance, General Medical Council (GMC), criminal or any other investigation.
 If you indicate that you are subject to any of the above, you are required to provide additional information through the Fitness to Practice (FTP) Disclosure to support your application.

 Can I defer my IFST?